Principal Director & Chief

 Cardiothoracic & Vascular Surgery

-Coronary Artery Bypass Surgery (CABS) is a type of surgery that is performed on patients suffering from Coronary Heart Disease (CHD).
+Coronary Artery Bypass Graft Surgery (CABG) also known as heart bypass surgery is a type of surgery that is performed on patients suffering from Coronary Heart Disease (CHD).
 The surgery improves blood flow to the heart by redirecting blood around a section of a completely or partially blocked artery in your heart.
-The CABS procedure involves taking a healthy blood vessel from the patient’s leg, arm, or chest and connecting it to bypass the blocked arteries in the heart.
+The CABG procedure involves taking a healthy blood vessel from the patient’s leg, arm, or chest and connecting it to bypass the blocked arteries in the heart.

 Coronary Heart Disease (CHD), also known as Coronary Artery Disease (CAD), is a disease in which a waxy substance called plaque tends to build up inside the coronary arteries, which are responsible for the flow of oxygen-rich blood to the heart.